 Termination and Collection

 - As stated above, all fees are due at the time of service.
 Any charges left unpaid sixty (60) days after the date of service are considered past due.
 In this case, we will make every effort to contact the person responsible for the delinquent balance, and arrange an equitable payment schedule.
 However, if an effort is not made to pay the balance due, it may be sent to a collection agency.
-In this situation, the responsible person will be asked to seek medical care for their child/children elsewhere.
+For situations in which past due balances are not paid, SEBPMG reserves the right to withdraw from the patient’s care.

-- Patients who are terminated due to outstanding balances may be reinstated upon full payment of the outstanding balance.
-Terminated patients who are subsequently reinstated are required to participate in the Easy Pay Program.
-Details about the program are available on our website.
+- Patients who are terminated from SEBPMG due to outstanding balances may be accepted back into the practice, at our discretion, upon full payment of the outstanding balance.
+Terminated patients who are subsequently accepted back will be required to participate in the Easy Pay Program as a condition of their reinstatement.
+Details about the program are available on our website

 At times, the doctor and/or parent(s)/guardian(s) may decide it is in the best interest of the patient to have an appointment without the patient present.
-These appointments without the patient present are treated as regular appointments and billed accordingly.
+These appointments without the patient present are treated as regular appointments, and billed accordingly.
 Parents are thereby responsible for the contracted co-pay and any charges not covered by their insurance arising from these appointments.
 The most common examples are parental concerns about behavioral problems, ADHD, depression, anxiety, or substance abuse.
-Billing for these visits as a regular doctor visit is both the national and local standard that we follow.

-Exception to this policy is prenatal consults for expectant families.
-Prenatal consults for expectant families are scheduled as a courtesy and not charged an office visit.
+An exception to this policy is prenatal consults for expectant families, which are provided as a courtesy and not charged as an office visit.

 Patients 18 Years and Above